 Ariel Berkowitz, M.Div

-André teaches a continuing Biblical Hebrew reading class and a technical course on Accordance Bible software.
-He is developing other courses, including short courses to be offered in the summer.
-He has a passion for the Biblical languages and for critiquing problematic assumptions of Biblical scholarship.
-He has studied full-time with TorahResource Institute from 2014 to 2016, where he learned to read Biblical Hebrew and Greek.
-In 2017, with God’s help, he moved to the Pacific Northwest and has since been working on obtaining a bachelor's degree in Classics with an emphasis on Greek from the University of Puget Sound.
+André-Philippe teaches beginner and advanced Biblical Hebrew courses and a technical course on Accordance Bible software.
+He has a passion for the Biblical languages and for critiquing problematic assumptions in Biblical scholarship.
+He has studied full-time with TorahResource Institute from 2014 to 2016, where he learned to read Biblical Hebrew.
+In 2017, with God’s help, he moved to the Pacific Northwest and began working on a bachelor's degree in Classics with an emphasis on Greek from the University of Puget Sound.
 He graduated magna cum laude in 2021 and is proud to have been awarded the David A. Lupher Philology Prize for his excellence in translating Greek and Latin and for his depth of analysis and close reading of original-language texts.
 He is married to his wife Maya and they welcomed their first child into the world in February 2020.